Welcome to the law offices of Jarrett Adams, pllc.

 Success requires you to struggle, strive, sustain and survive.

-Jarrett Adams is an attorney with the Innocence Project, Co-Founder of Life After Justice, re-entry specialist and advocate for criminal justice reform.
+Jarrett Adams is an attorney at The Law Office Of Jarrett Adams, PLLC, Co-Founder of Life After Justice, re-entry specialist and advocate for criminal justice reform.
 Before Jarrett founded Life After Justice, he found himself in a fight for his life and justice, after being sentenced to serve 28 years in a maximum security prison at 17 years old.